 In other words, your career will wither and die like a forgotten houseplant.

 With the power of social media showing no signs of waning anytime soon – and with research clearly showing the benefits of investing heavily in influencer marketing—not adapting to this new marketing environment can spell doom for even the most previously influential brand.
 Conversely, embracing social media influencer marketing now, while you still can, might actually pave the way for unfettered glory and success with marketing in the 21st century.
 Hope you’re ready!

-Shariq Toor is a Content Strategist working with NoStop Blogging Services, a boutique writing agency focusing on helping small business clients take their websites to the next level.
+About the Author: Shariq Toor is content strategist working closely with NoStop Ghost Writing, a boutique writing agency focusing on helping small business clients take their websites to the next level.
 From social media topics to articles on niche industry issues, NoStop’s articles are written with style, attention to detail, and with the client’s audience in mind.